Want windows on your garage doors? Here’s what you need to know

 Due to the precise design of garage doors, slight adjustments to the weight of the door itself can impact the entire structure.

 Of particular concern is the spring system.
 These systems can only withstand a small variance in the weight of the door.
-Increasing the weight of the door with window inserts and placing strain on these spring systems can damage the door.
+Increasing the weight of the door puts extra strain on these spring systems and can damage the door and motor.

-So, when installing window inserts for your garage door, be aware that the spring system may need to be changed in order to keep your garage door operating safely.
+If you add weight to your existing door, be aware that the spring system may need to be changed in order to keep your garage door operating safely.

 Can you replace garage window inserts yourself?